 So far, while planning a monthly home budget, you have done your calculations and identified expenses that can be cut or found a way to increase in earnings.
 The final step it to take action.
 Put your monthly budget to work.

 Learning how to create a monthly budget means nothing if you don’t make any changes to your money habits.
-The entire point of why you make a budget is to gain insight and guidance toward achieving your goals.
+The entire point of why you make a budget is to gain insight and guidance toward achieving your financial planning goals.

 Now it is up to you to take control and follow your budget to a better relationship with money.